aksdyall/PlutoLauncher/README.md

 **Starting Pluto**

 1. Right click on *PlutoLauncher.sh*
-2. Click *Run Executable*
+2. Click *Run in Terminal* or equivalent.
 3. Pluto will launch in your web browser!

 **Closing Pluto**
 1. Close the browser tab with Pluto in it.
-2. Go to System Monitor (or equivalent), right click on Pluto Launcher, and click Quit Application (or equivalent).
+2. Hit Ctrl+c in your terminal window, wait for the prompt to appear, then close the window.

 ## KDE Integration on Linux